Children and Youth

 Toddlers (1-2 years): Our Toddler room provides supervised play time, during which communication and socialization are emphasized when possible and appropriate.
 The room offers children’s books and developmentally appropriate toys.

 Rainbow Room (3-6 years): Also known as the room for our Chalice Children, this space offers children supervised play and learning targeted to fundamental values, such as kindness, compassion, and generosity.
-Children are also exposed to developmentally appropriate multicultural children’s literature that emphasizes the value of wonder, curiosity, and asking questions.
+Children are also exposed to developmentally appropriate multicultural and inclusive children’s literature that emphasizes the value of wonder, curiosity, and asking questions.
 Mythology and folklore from various world cultures is included, as is material that values contemporary scientific understanding of the world.

 Big Room (7-11 years): Children in this group explore together the various ways in which the community expresses its values in context.
 We work with children to develop basic skills repertoires, as well as some basic knowledge about different kinds of value systems.
 Examples and models from UU history and current practices are used to reinforce the value patterns embodied in our Seven Principles.